Let’s consider the issue of letter reversals – a common challenge for many children, and frequently a concerning one for parents.

 Best practise instruction allows children to explore letters in activities that integrate processing of visual, language meaning, and sound processing simultaneously during functional literacy-based tasks.

 As letter reversals resolve, children can process literacy tasks more accurately and more efficiently.
 This leads to improved sound-symbol correspondence, activation of the Alphabetic principle, increased word recognition, reading accuracy, reading fluency, comprehension, and accurate spelling.
-As such, getting reversals addressed is a worthwhile endeavour – just be sure to do so with integrated instruction during functional literacy tasks!
+As such, getting reversals addressed is a worthwhile endeavor – just be sure to do so with integrated instruction during functional literacy tasks!